WHAS Crusade for Children History

 $5,100,000.00

-Crusade moment
+Crusade Moment:

-The final tote board read $5.1 million at the conclusion of the 30+ hour 68th annual WHAS Crusade for Children on the weekend of June 5 & 6, 2021.
-Balloons fell as we celebrated that number and a huge milestone: $200-million collected in our 68-year Crusade history. $200 million spread across Kentucky and Southern Indiana to help children born with special needs.
-That’s what the WHAS Crusade for Children is all about.
+The final tote board read $5.1 million at the conclusion of the 30+ hour 68th annual WHAS Crusade For Children on the weekend of June 5 & 6, 2021.
+Balloons fell as we celebrated that number and a huge milestone: $200 million collected in our 68-year Crusade history. $200 million spread across Kentucky and Southern Indiana to help children born with special needs.
+That’s what the WHAS Crusade For Children is all about.
 Neighbors helping neighbors in need.

 Young Addy Clarkson performed the National Anthem in person to kick off our variety show at 7:00pm.
 David Garrard was live on our Fairdale Firehouse set to do some close-up magic.
-Using technology to produce our variety show, these performers sent “virtual” performances for 2021:
+Using technology to produce our variety show, these

 Alex Miller